Skip to main content

 S3 cold, NVMe cache warm, prefetch staging

 A 100 PB dataset is small for the cosmic scale of training runs and impossible for the practical scale of NVMe SSDs.
 The numbers force a decision.
-NVMe at $200 per TB per month makes 100 PB cost $20M/month just for the storage, before electricity.
-S3 at $20 per TB per month makes the same dataset cost $2M/month.
-The 10x cost gap is exactly why every large training pipeline ends with object store at the bottom.
+NVMe at roughly $150-300 per TB per month (depending on AFR and depreciation) makes 100 PB cost $15-30M/month just for the storage, before electricity.
+S3 Standard at $21-23 per TB per month (the rate tiers down above 50 TB) makes the same dataset cost about $2.1-2.3M/month.
+The ~10x cost gap is exactly why every large training pipeline ends with object store at the bottom.

 What S3 ships